Podcast: Play in new window | Download

 The Scientific Side

-He has a background in enginneering and neuroscience.
+He has a background in engineering and neuroscience.
 The goal of Fan-Gang’s work is to help people with hearing impairments hear better.
 He does this using an electronic device (cochlear implant) that can stimulate a nerve to allow people with hearing loss to hear again.
-He also works to solve a hearing problem on the other end of the spectrum called tinnitis where people hear sounds that are not present in the environment.
+He also works to solve a hearing problem on the other end of the spectrum called tinnitus where people hear sounds that are not present in the environment.

 A Dose of Motivation